dullroar/ten-steps-to-linux-survival/Step10.md

 0
 ```

-**Note:** There is actually a [`true`](http://linux.die.net/man/1/true)\drcmd{true} command whose
+**Note:** There is actually a [`true`](http://linux.die.net/man/1/true) command whose purpose is to
-purpose is to, "do nothing, successfully."
+"do nothing, successfully."
 All it does is return a `0` (success) exit code.
-This
+This can be useful in
-can be useful in scripting and also sometimes when building "and" and "or" clauses like above.
+scripting and also sometimes when building "and" and "or" clauses like above.
+\drcmd{true}

-And yes, of course, that means there is also a [`false`](http://linux.die.net/man/1/false)
+And yes, of course, that means there is also a [`false`](http://linux.die.net/man/1/false) command
+to "do nothing, unsuccessfully!"
 \drcmd{false}
-command to "do nothing, unsuccessfully!"

 \drcap{\texttt{true} and \texttt{false} commands}
 ```bash